 Want to be considered for one of our schools?

 Contact us using the form below.
-To be considered, candidates should be ranked in the top 20 for their age/category on the USCF rating list.
+To be considered, candidates should fit in the rating guidelines listed below.

 Did You Know?

 The nation's most prestigious youth tournaments are the U.S. Junior Closed and U.S. Cadet Championship.

 In 2013, all 18 participants in both invitational tournaments were previous students of the U.S. Chess School.
 Way to go, Chess Schoolers!